sahajahanAlli/file-upload/README.md

 # file-upload
-It is about uploading file in to project directory
+It is about uploading file into project directory

 Just need to download the project or pull from the git repo. below commands from project directory